datpham0412/covid19-prediction-model/README.md

 Covid19_Prediction.exe
 ```
 Follow these steps to configure, build, and run the C++ project.

 4. **Process Data**
 ```sh
 python scripts/data_processing.py
 ```
+This script processes the COVID-19 and mobility data for a specific country provided by the user.

 5. **Perform EDA**
 ```sh
 python scripts/eda_visualization.py